 -

-On to Xorg - installing lots of stuff.
 Xorg -configureshould do the trick for the configuration.
 Copy examplexinitrcto my home, addexec xterm.
-Test.
+Test. -

-Even worse, xorgcfg?
+xorgcfg?
 Nope, still nothing.
-Starting to miss Ubuntu.
+Starting to miss Ubuntu. -

 Finally!
 X works, I’m learning stuff already, but still: again one minus point for friendliness (although the community seems nice, and the documentation is actually not bad for a fairly small distro).